Accelerating the Uptake of Large Thermal Energy Storages

 Answered during the first webinar of IEA-ES Task 45, see following link

-Application (ATES, PTES, TTES)
+Application (ATES, PTES, TTES, BTES)

 How flexible is ATES operation in terms of e.g. daily balancing, compared to TTES or PTES?